The Cookin Chicks

 Tried this recipe?Mention @TheCookinChicks or tag #TheCookinChicks!

-• slices of quick bread on a white plate served with butter.
+• sliced pumpkin cream cheese bread on a white plate with a full loaf behind it.

 FacebookTweetPinEmail